BetterAngelsLA/monorepo/README.md

 For assets in this repository, you must also keep any license notices present in the source code and retain any attributions.

 For additional information regarding licensing and attribution requirements and contribution guidelines, please refer to the README in the respective directory.
-See our [Attribution Guidlines](./docs/attribution_guidelines.md) form more information.
+See our [Attribution Guidlines](./docs/attribution_guidelines.md) for more information.

 ### Thank You